Cube diagrams and 3-dimensional Reidemeister-like moves for knots: Abstract

 \section{Abstract}

 In this paper we introduce a representation of knots and links called a cube diagram.
-We show that a property of a cube diagram is a link invariant if and only if the property is invariant under two types of cube diagram operations.
+We show that a property of a cube diagram is a link invariant if and only if the property is invariant under five cube diagram moves.
 A knot homology is constructed from cube diagrams and shown to be equivalent to knot Floer homology.